25 things that Checkatrade has outlasted

 And of course, Checkatrade tradespeople supported the local community to get back on its feet and not let the awful tornado ruin the Selsey spirit!

 But while Checkatrade has grown and grown, some other things… not so much.
-The items on this list blossomed before soon falling to the wayside – unlike Checkatrade, which has constantly evolved over the past 24 years.
+The items on this list blossomed before many fell to the wayside – unlike Checkatrade, which has constantly evolved over the past 25 years.

 So join us here for a brief time-travelling tour from the year 1998 – when Checkatrade was born – to now.
 Let’s affectionately celebrate those creations from the Nineties, Noughties, and Tens till now, that are likely to spark some nostalgia.

 Here are 25 nostalgic reminders of what’s changed – and what hasn’t.
 Become a member with Checkatrade, and you can rely on quality leads and service as we continue to improve.
 Here’s to the next 25 years!

 Since 1998 there have been big changes in the way we use the internet.
 At Checkatrade, we’ve been updating our website ever since.